drsanches/photobooth/readme.md

 - Authorization refactoring using spring security mechanism?
 - Use requestId instead of UUID in errors?
 - Use var
+- Fix error "host not found in upstream" if nginx started without app and elk

 ### Tests
 - Test sorting
 - Test 2FA
 - Test transactions
 - Use another framework?

-### Other
-- Split readme to 3 parts: app, elk, nginx